hortonworks-spark/shc/README.md

 ### Using SHCCredentialsManager

 Spark only supports use cases which access a single secure HBase cluster.
 If your applications need to access multiple secure HBase clusters, users need to use SHCCredentialsManager instead.
 SHCCredentialsManager supports a single secure HBase cluster as well as multiple secure HBase clusters.

-For normal Spark applications which complete running before HBase tokens expire, the only thing users need to do is to set _spark.yarn.security.credentials.hbase.enabled_ to false.
-_**Note**: actually it's fine to do nothing here as both Spark and SHCCredentialsManager support normal applications_.
+It is enabled by default, but users can set _spark.hbase.connector.security.credentials.enabled_ to false to disable it.

 For long running applications, users need to config principal and keytab as below before running their applications.